wanderwaltz/wanderwaltz.github.io/_posts/2016-03-27-web-design-with-a-coding-mentality.md

 This snippet of a Liquid template was used on both `index.html` and in `post` template.

-Obviously, I wanted to avoid duplication and reuse this code somehow.
-The first thing I thought of is making a custom Liquid tag, which would check the condition and render the necessary HTML depending on the post type (well, I'm probably not being absolutely honest here - it is probably not the most obvious solution, but yes, it's the first thing coming in mind while I already know that making custom Liquid tags is even possible).
+Naturally, I wanted to avoid duplication and reuse this code somehow.
+The first thing I thought of is making a custom Liquid tag, which would check the condition and render the necessary HTML depending on the post type (well, I am probably not being completely honest here - it is probably not the most obvious solution, but yes, it is the first thing coming to mind while I already know that making custom Liquid tags is even possible).

 So the following Jekyll plugin is born: